llllllloading/Driftfall/README.md

 # Driftfall

-Driftfall is a fast-paced multiplayer arena prototype where players push, bait, and outplay each other with skill-based abilities, shifting danger zones, upgrade choices, and high-mobility combat.
+Driftfall is a fast-paced arena PvP prototype inspired by skill-based knockback combat.
+Players fight across shrinking space, unlock and upgrade abilities between rounds, contest random powerups, and try to outplay each other through positioning, timing, and mechanical precision rather than raw damage.